therealmacjeezy/Scripts/Create Policy and Profile Scope Overview/README.md

 > This script uses [jamfAuth](https://github.com/therealmacjeezy/JamfAuth) to perform the API authentication.
 Looking to setup **jamfAuth**?
 [Click here..](https://github.com/therealmacjeezy/JamfAuth#installation)

+Looking for an easy way to get the scopes for all of your Policies and Configuration Profiles?
+Look no further..
+The `getScopes.py` does just that.

 This script gets the list of all of Policies and Configuration Profiles used in your Jamf Pro server and creates two .csv files (`Jamf Pro Policy Scope Overview.csv` and `Jamf Pro Configuration Profile Scope Overview.csv`) that contain the following:

  - Policy / Configuration Profile Name